 With information about the pain, the person's medical history, and results of a physical examination, doctors may be able to determine the most likely causes:

 |PrintOpen table in new window

 Often, testing is not necessary because most neck pain is caused by sprains and strains, which doctors can typically diagnose based on the examination.
-Testing is usually done if doctors suspect certain other disorders (see see Some Causes and Features of Neck Pain).
+Testing is usually done if doctors suspect certain other disorders (see Table 2: Some Causes and Features of Neck Pain).
 If people have symptoms of nervous system malfunction (neurologic symptoms), such as weakness or numbness, magnetic resonance imaging (MRI) or computed tomography (CT) is usually done.
 MRI provides clearer images of soft tissues (including disks and nerves) than CT.
 MRI and CT provide better images of bones than plain x-rays.
 However, plain x-rays can often identify common abnormalities in bone (such as arthritis), so if doctors suspect such an abnormality, x-rays may be done first.

 Occasionally, electromyography and nerve conduction studies (see see Electromyography and Nerve Conduction Studies) are done to evaluate possible nerve root compression.

 Specific disorders are treated.
 For example, if the spinal cord or a spinal nerve is compressed, surgery is usually needed.